datacoves/docs/docs/first-steps/configure-account.md

 ## Prerequisites

-Before diving into the setup call, ensure you have the following ready.
+Before the setup call with the Datacoves team, ensure you have the following ready.

 ### Data Warehouse